unraid/docs/docs/legacy/FAQ/Terminal_Access.md

-Because PuTTY is just an enhanced Telnet and SSH program, it can be used instead of Windows Telnet anywhere that Telnet or SSH is mentioned, such as anywhere in the Wiki or the unRAID forums.
+Because PuTTY is just an enhanced Telnet and SSH program, it can be used instead of Windows Telnet anywhere that Telnet or SSH is mentioned, such as anywhere in the Wiki or the Unraid forums.
 It is used the same way as Windows Telnet, but because it supports the mouse and arrow and function keys, it is much easier to use in programs like MC (Midnight Commander, a dual pane commander-like file manager).
-For an example, see [Transferring Files Within the unRAID Server](/legacy/FAQ/Transferring_Files_Within_the_unRAID_Server).
+For an example, see [Transferring Files Within the Unraid Server](/legacy/FAQ/Transferring_Files_Within_the_unRAID_Server).

 *Note for UnRAID v5 and v6 users: some have found that Midnight